-Owls in North America belong to two different families: the typical owl family or Strigidae, and the barn owl family or Tytonidae.
+Owls in North America belong to the typical owl family or Strigidae and the barn owl family or Tytonidae.

-Different owls of North America can be identified by size.
-The elf owl is the smallest and the most migratory owl on the continent.
+Different owls in North America can be identified by size.
+The elf owl is the continent’s smallest and most migratory owl.
 This owl’s body size is 5.1 – 5.5 inches.
-Other smaller owl species include the mountain pygmy-owl with a body size of 5.9 – 6.5 inches and the flammulated owl with a body size of 5.9-6.7 inches.
+Other smaller owl species include the mountain pygmy owl, with a body size of 5.9 – 6.5 inches, and the flammulated owl, with a 5.9-6.7 inches body size.

-In contrast, the largest species of North American owls are the great gray owl and the snowy owl.
+In contrast, North American owls’ largest species are the great gray owl and the snowy owl.
 The great owl can range from 24-33 inches in size.
-The snowy owl measures 20-27 inches in size.
+The snowy owl measures 20-27 inches in length.

-Most owls of North America typically stand upright and have sharp talons.
-These birds have binocular vision, binaural hearing, and feathers for silent flight; though, exceptions like the North hawk owl and the burrowing owl exist. owls typically eat insects, other birds, and small mammals.
+Most owls in North America typically stand upright and have sharp nails.
+These birds have binocular vision, binaural hearing, and feathers for silent flight, though exceptions like the North hawk owl and the burrowing owl exist.
+Owls typically eat insects, other birds, and small mammals.
 Some owls also hunt fish.

-Owls usually select bigger prey so they do not have to hunt as often.
-The force of their talons is usually enough to immobilize their prey.
-Once they immobilize their prey an owl often flies off to consume their dinner.
+Owls usually select bigger prey, so they do not have to hunt as often.
+The force of their nails is usually enough to immobilize their prey.
+Once they immobilize their game, an owl flies off to eat dinner.
 They do not chew their food but instead swallow it whole.
 They digest their meal immediately as they do not have a crop to store food for later.

-In general owls have flat faces with a hawk-like beak, forward-facing eyes, and ears.
-The owl’s forward-facing eye position is atypical of other birds of prey who usually present with eyes on the side of their heads.
-The forward-facing position allows owls better depth perception for low light hunting.
+Owls generally have flat faces with a hawk-like beak, forward-facing eyes, and ears.
+The owl’s forward-facing eye position is atypical of other birds of prey, which usually present about the side of their heads.
+The forward-facing allows owls better depth perception for low-light hunting.

-When a group of owls, a parliament, are together you can easily identify the males from the females because of their size.
+When a group of owls, a parliament, are together, you can quickly identify the females’ from the males because of their size.
 Typically female owls are larger than their male counterpart.
 Scientists theorize that the males are smaller to aid their ability to be efficient foragers.

-With longer wing chords and their smaller size males can take on their more agile prey – who are usually the same size as the owl – and bring food back to the waiting nest where females usually sit with their eggs.
+With more extended wing chords and smaller sizes, males can take on their more agile prey – usually the same size as the owl – and bring food back to the waiting nest where females sit with their eggs.

 Owls breed in the spring and are usually monogamous with their partners.
-Male owls attract females to a nesting site by calling them or gifting them with food.
-If their advances are accepted they begin copulation and preening.
+Male owls attract females to a nesting site by calling or gifting them food.
+If their advances are accepted, they begin copulation and preening.
 Babies are born soon after.